muhammad-umer12/BookCatalogueApp/README.md

 Backend app is created with command "nest new project-name"

-Open backend folder and install dependencies via command "run npm i"
+Open backendApp folder and install dependencies via command "run npm i"

 Mongodb server must be running on your machine to run the backend app